 Short and sweet, summer is generally a good time to plan your visit to the Northeast.
 On an average, temperatures in the plains range from 30 to 35°C, while the hills have a mean temperature of around 20°C. So, depending on where you are situated, the weather will range from hot and humid to pleasantly warm.
 Nonetheless, the region receives pre- monsoon rain that is needed by the locals to plant paddy.
 It is a great time to visit if you want to catch the Assamese New Year festival, Rongali Bihu in April, marked by colourful dancing and traditional feasts.
 Nature enthusiasts will be happy to know that most wildlife sanctuaries such as Kaziranga National Park in Assam are open to public until May.
 It’s a good time to catch animals at their favourite watering holes.

-If you happen to be in Yumthang Valley (in Sikkim) between March to May, there’s a good chance of catching the hill state in full bloom.
+If you happen to be in Yumthang Valley (in Sikkim) between mid-April to mid-May, there’s a good chance of catching the hill state when the rhododendrons blossom.
 Even the Flower Exhibition Centre in Gangtok is worth a visit since alpine flowers usually blossom between late March and April.
 Arunachal Pradesh’s Sessa Orchid Sanctuary, which is home to over 200 orchid species, is usually resplendent with colourful orchids during March-April.
-Manipur hosts the Shirui Lily festival in Ukhrul district in this season.
+Manipur hosts the Shirui Lily festival in April in Ukhrul district.
+The Shirui Lily only flowers in this region.
 Meghalaya is at its best with a few light showers and cascading waterfalls.

 Monsoon – June to September